Modeling and Passivity Properties of Multi-Producer District Heating Systems: Introduction

 District heating (DH) has been identified as a key technology to enable the heating sector's potential to reduce greenhouse emissions due to the possibility to seamlessly include environmentally friendly energy sources and storage devices \cite{Lund2014,Werner2017, vandermeulen_control_review_18, dominkovic_cluster_20}.
 A DH system comprises a network of pipes connecting buildings in a neighborhood, town center or whole city, so that they can be served from varied heat production units \cite{Lund2014}.
 To further unlock the potential of DH systems, prospective installations will feature multiple, distributed heat sources, {\em e.g.,} waste-to-energy facilities or solar collectors \cite{Lund2014}, promoting as a consequence heat distribution networks of meshed topology, as opposed to the salient tree-like structure of conventional installations with a single heat source \cite{wang_meshed_17,vesterlund_multisource_2017}.

-{ Modeling aspects of DH systems with a single heat producer has received considerable attention.
-Following a rigorous graph-theoretic approach, an ODE-based control system, focused on the hydraulic layer, is presented in \cite{DePersis2011}.
+\revone{Modeling aspects of DH systems with a single heat producer has received considerable attention.
+Following a rigorous graph-theoretic approach, a control system based on ordinary differential equations (ODE) and focused on the hydraulic layer, is presented in \cite{DePersis2011}.
 Volume and temperature dynamics are modeled in \cite{Scholten_tcst_2015} for a DH system based on a single stratified water storage tank adjacent to the heat production plant.
-Comprehensive, PDE-based DH pipe models are presented in \cite{krug_DH_2021,hauschild_ph_20,rein_rom_2021}: a fully discretized model is subsequently obtained in \cite{krug_DH_2021} to be used in the design of a nonlinear optimal controller; a semi-discrete and a PDE-based DH port-Hamiltonian models \cite{arjan_dimitri_book_PH} are formulated in \cite{hauschild_ph_20}; and model reduction is performed on a semi-discretized DH system model in \cite{rein_rom_2021}. } { Modeling of DH systems with multiple heat producers has been addressed in \cite{wang_meshed_17, vesterlund_multisource_2017, Trip2019a,Alisic2019}.
+Comprehensive, partial differential equation (PDE)-based DH pipe models are presented in \cite{krug_DH_2021,hauschild_ph_20,rein_rom_2021}: a fully discretized model is subsequently obtained in \cite{krug_DH_2021} to be used in the design of a nonlinear optimal controller; semi-discrete and PDE-based DH port-Hamiltonian models \cite{arjan_dimitri_book_PH} are formulated in \cite{hauschild_ph_20}; and model reduction is performed on a semi-discretized DH system model in \cite{rein_rom_2021}. } \revone{ Modeling of DH systems with multiple heat producers has been addressed in \cite{wang_meshed_17, vesterlund_multisource_2017, Trip2019a,Alisic2019}.
 (Static) steady-sate hydraulic and thermo-hydraulic modeling is considered in \cite{wang_meshed_17} and \cite{vesterlund_multisource_2017}, for the purposes of solving operational optimization problems.
 Dynamic volume storage modeling (and control) is presented in \cite{Trip2019a} for a DH system with multiple storage tanks.
 A similar model is established in \cite{Alisic2019}, which further considers temperature dynamics.\footnote{We refer the reader to \cite{talebi_review_16} and \cite{guelpa_storage_review_2019} for surveys on DH modeling and thermal energy storage in DH applications, respectively.} }